Pubmed (H & S)

 - Resource type References and abstracts, trials and reviews

 References and abstracts for biomedical articles, provided by The US National Library of Medicine.

 Incorporates records from MEDLINE, plus articles in process or ahead of print (before added to MedLine), PubMed Central articles, NCBI bookshelf chapters and selected life sciences journals not included in MEDLINE.

 PubMed vs MedLine.
-Some people find the search easier in Pubmed and it searches wider content.
-MedLine is better for targeted Medical subject and quick access to the full-text content.
+Some people find the search easier in Pubmed and it searches wider content but PubMed does not contain full-text and only occasionally will link out to freely available content.
+Otherwise you will need to check OneSearch to access the full-text of what you find.
+MedLine is better for targeted Medical subject searching (better indexing) and has quick access to the full-text content.

 Mid 1950s onwards.

 Related articles link suggests articles on the same subject.